alicevision/Meshroom/README.md

 [AliceVision Repository](https://github.com/alicevision/AliceVision)

-AliceVision provides state-of-the-art 3D computer vision and machine learning algorithms that can be tested, analyzed and reused.
-The project is a result of collaboration between academia and industry to provide cutting-edge algorithms with the robustness and the quality required for production usage.
+AliceVision provides state-of-the-art 3D computer vision and machine learning algorithms that can be tested, analyzed, and reused.
+The project results from the collaboration between academia and industry to provide cutting-edge algorithms with the robustness and quality required for production usage.
-AliceVision plugin provides pipelines for:
+The AliceVision plugin provides pipelines for:
  - **3D Reconstruction** from multi-view images, see the [presentation of the pipeline steps](http://alicevision.github.io/#photogrammetry) and [some results on sketchfab](http://sketchfab.com/AliceVision)
  - **Camera Tracking**
  - **HDR fusion** of multi-bracketed photographies